 Get breakfast ready in a flash with these Instant Pot Egg Bites.
-Copycat Starbucks sous vide egg bites are tender and fluffy, require no blender, contain only one main ingredient and are customizable with your favorite filling!
+Copycat Starbucks egg bites made in Instant Pot are tender and fluffy, require no blender, contain only one main ingredient and are customizable with your favorite fillings!

 - Ingredients for Instant Pot Egg Bites

-- How to Make Instant Pot Egg Bites
+- How to Make Egg Bites in Instant Pot

 - Tips for Best Results